 As a result of the acquisition and amalgamation with Denison in 2004, the Corporation assumed certain legal obligations relating to Denison's Greek operations.
 In 1998, North Aegean Petroleum Company E.P.E. ("NAPC"), a Greek subsidiary of a consortium in which Denison participated (and which is now a majority-owned subsidiary of the Corporation), terminated employees in Greece as a result of the cessation of its oil and natural gas operations in that country.
 Several groups of former employees filed claims against NAPC and the consortium alleging that their termination was invalid and that their severance pay was improperly determined.

 In 1999, the largest group of plaintiffs received a ruling from the Athens Court of First Instance that their termination was invalid and that compensation was due to the former employees.
 This decision was appealed to the Athens Court of Appeal, which allowed the appeal in 2001 and annulled the above-mentioned decision of the Athens Court of First Instance.
 The said group of former employees filed an appeal with the Supreme Court of Greece, which was heard on May 29, 2007.
 The Supreme Court of Greece allowed the appeal and sent the matter back to the Athens Court of Appeal for the consideration of the quantum of awardable salaries in arrears.
 On June 3, 2008, the Athens Court of Appeal rejected NAPC's appeal and reinstated the award of the Athens Court of First Instance, which decision was further appealed to the Supreme Court of Greece.
 The matter was heard on April 20, 2010 and a decision rejecting such appeal was rendered in June 2010.

 As a result of Denison's participation in the consortium that was named in the lawsuit, the Corporation has been served with three separate payment orders, one on March 24, 2015 and two others on December 29, 2015.
 The Corporation was also served with an enforcement order on November 23, 2015.
 Oppositions have been filed on behalf of the Corporation in respect of each of these orders which oppose the orders on the basis that they were improperly issued and are barred from a statute of limitations perspective.
 Provisional orders granting a temporary suspension of any enforcement proceedings have been granted in respect of all of the orders that have been served.
 The order served on March 24, 2015 was heard on November 24, 2015 and a decision was issued on November 25, 2016 accepting the Corporation's opposition on the basis that no lawful service had taken place until the filing of the opponents' petition and/or the issuance of the payment order.
-The plaintiffs have filed an appeal against the above decision which was heard on October 16, 2018 and a decision in respect of such appeal is currently pending.
+The plaintiffs have filed an appeal against the above decision which was heard on October 16, 2018 and rejected in June 2019.
+A hearing in respect of the order served on November 23, 2015 took place on October 31, 2018 and a decision in respect of such order is currently pending.

 A hearing in respect of the orders served in December of 2015 scheduled for September 20, 2016 was adjourned until November 21, 2016 and two decisions were issued on January 9, 2017 accepting the Corporation's oppositions on a statute of limitations basis.
-The plaintiffs have filed appeals against the above decisions, which were heard on October 16, 2018, and decisions in respect of such appeals are currently pending.
+The plaintiffs filed appeals against the above decisions, which were heard on October 16, 2018, and were rejected in June 2019.